BaiyangZhang/BaiyangZhang.github.io/_posts/2025-11-07-Bare-Minimum-of-Abelian-Decomposition.md

 # 't Hooft-Polyakov Monopole

+In this section we temporarily absorb the coupling $g$ into the gauge field $A$.

 Magnetic Monopole solutions in $SU(2)$ Yang-Mills theory with adjoint bosons appears more naturally than that in U(1) theory.
 Whenever the **non-abelian** gauge group is broken to its **Cartan subgroup** (Cartan subalgebra is spanned by a maximal mutual-commuting basis of Lie algebra) by adjoint Higgs bosons, we have magnetic monopoles.
 The **adjoint** Higgs fields have non-zero vacuum expectation values (VEV for short, denoted by $\left\langle \bullet \right\rangle$), breaking the gauge symmetry.
 Those gauge transformations that leave $\left\langle \phi \right\rangle$ invariant are symmetries not broken by the Higgs bosons.

 Loosely speaking there are two kinds of symmetries: